CloudCannon/Jekyll-Tips/_posts/2016-06-25-client-editable-jekyll-sites.md

 ![CloudCannon collection](/img/casts/client-editing/collection.png)

-If we have GitHub, Bitbucket or Dropbox connected to the site all changes the client makes would also push back to the storage provider.
+If we have GitHub, Bitbucket or Dropbox connected to the site, all changes the client makes are pushed back to the storage provider.

 Now the client can update all the content and hasn't had to learn HTML, Liquid or Markdown.
 This gives a small taste of what you can achieve on CloudCannon.
 [Sign up free](https://app.cloudcannon.com/users/sign_up) and make your Jekyll site client editable.